eficode-academy/code-server/README.md

 # VS Code-server
-Run VS Code on Kubernetes as Pods with tools and access to the cluster
+Run VS Code on a Docker host or Kubernetes as Pods with tools and access to the cluster

 ## Running VS Code on a Docker host
 ### Building the container